 Phew, there you go, our ultimate guide to my hometown Tromso!

 To sum up, the cable car is a real must when visiting Tromso, along with the Polaria and the Polar Museum.
-Then it depends whether you visit in the winter or summer, but the Northern Lights, skiing, dog sledding, and going whale watching are the winter highlights and hiking in the midnight sun, boat trip, and fishing is, in my opinion, the must-dos in summer.
+Then it depends whether you visit in the winter or summer.
+In winter the highlights are: Northern Lights, skiing, dog sledding, fjord boat trip/whale watching.
+In summer the highlights are: hiking in the midnight sun, boat trip, and fishing.

 Facts about Tromso